-Today we have approximately 100 chapters in our chartered association and a healthy membership of over 8500 students.
+Today we have approximately 100 chapters in our chartered association with over 8500 student members.